trawick/emptyhammock-out-of-date/README.md

 #### LTS releases and bug fixes for later non-LTS releases

-Django is the obvious example for this.
+The Django example above illustrates this concept.
 At the time of this writing, 1.11 is the current LTS release and 2.0 is a non-LTS feature release.
 New versions in either the 1.11 or 2.0 series are included in `bug_fix_releases` or `security_releases` as appropriate, and 1.11 is declared to be an LTS release.